 For example:

-- If your average power output over 20 minutes was 280 watts
+- If your average power over 20 minutes was 280 watts

 - Your FTP would be: 280 x 0.95 = 266 watts

 This figure of 266 watts therefore represents the power you could theoretically maintain for an hour of continuous effort.
-It's a valuable value that will serve as a basis for structuring your training.
+This is a valuable value which will serve as a basis for structuring your training.

 Understanding Intensity Zones